UPDATE 2-Suspected Islamists kill 25 soldiers in Niger -government

 Suspected Islamist militants killed 25 soldiers and wounded six others in an attack on an army post in west Niger near its border with Mali on Thursday, the government said.

 Despite efforts by international forces to stop them, attacks have risen four-fold over the past year in Niger, killing nearly 400 people, according to data from the Armed Conflict Location & Event Data Project, a non-profit research organization.
-They include a raid last month that killed 71 soldiers at another military outpost about 150 km (93 miles)to the west of Chinagodrar, believed to be the biggest attack on the Nigerian military.
+They include a raid last month that killed 71 soldiers at another military outpost about 150 km to the west of Chinagodrar, believed to be the biggest attack on the Nigerien military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)